 In her dissent, Sotomayor stated, “The mere existence of a warrant not only gives an officer legal cause to arrest and search a person, it also forgives an officer who, with no knowledge of the warrant at all, unlawfully stops that person on a whim or hunch.”

 In April 2018, Justice Sotomayor suffered a shoulder injury from an accidental fall.
 Regardless, she was present for all major arguments that came before the court for the duration of the month, including Trump v.
-Hawaii, the administration's controversial travel-ban case.
-Sotomayor underwent surgery on May 1, and was expected to attend physical therapy for several months afterward.
+Hawaii, the administration's controversial travel-ban case, before undergoing surgery on May 1.

 We strive for accuracy and fairness.
 If you see something that doesn't look right, contact us!